Notes on Predicting Off-Design

 2nd Choice.
 If only superheat trends with ambient are known or reasonable estimates are available, then these can be specified with the ambient control option for the specified TXV hardware to predict performance.
 (Superheat trends with ambient should be consistent with the minimum, rated, and maximum opening superheat specifications of the valve.)

-with ambient are known, then one must determine or estimate the design
+ambient are known, then one must determine or estimate the design subcooling

-subcooling level and calculate the required charge.
-Given charge and TXV
+level and calculate the required charge.
+Given charge and TXV hardware

-hardware specifications, the model will seek the required operating superheat
+specifications, the model will seek the required operating superheat levels.
+If

 In the following section, we discuss the various off-design modeling

-specific equipment, but the least general in applying to modified designs,
+equipment, but the least general in applying to modified designs, followed by

-followed by those that may be less accurate in an absolute sense, but more
+those that may be less accurate in an absolute sense, but more physically based

-physically based and thus more able to predict changes in superheat or
+and thus more able to predict changes in superheat or subcooling trends with

 Basic Cycle Balance Approaches